The Very Worst Thing a Christian can Settle for-

 Okay, so this is fairly basic but it’s worth repeating: there is very little in life we can control.
 That said, everyone can control themselves, no matter what else is going on.
 Having self-control when everything and everyone around us is out of control is the key to learning, growing and being a light for Jesus in out of control situations (Proverbs 16:32, Galatians 5:22-24, Titus 1:7-9, Titus 2:11-12).

-Admittedly, this point is full of paradoxes but it’s true.
-Taking control of situations that feel out of control ought to give us peace and squash any anxiety we have.
+Admittedly, this point is full of paradoxes, it’s also totally true.
+It makes sense that taking control of situations that feel out of control would automatically give us peace and squash any pangs of anxiety we may be experiencing.
 However, control freaks, especially Christian control freaks are ALWAYS, without fail, the most angsty, nervous, unhappy people on the planet.
 This is because Jesus followers are commanded to trust God (Psalm 37:4-6, Psalm 32:10, Psalm 139:23-24, Proverbs 3:5-6) and taking control of people and situations is the antithesis of trust.
 God is a respecter of our free will.
 When we choose to take control of anything other than ourselves God takes His hand off the wheel (metaphorically speaking) and lets us have our way.
 The anxiety we feel when we are the one “in complete control” is a direct result of spiritual disobedience and our foolhardy attempts to do something we are literally incapable of doing.
 Letting go of the illusion we have control and really and truly trusting in God’s wisdom and sovereignty is the key to getting and staying free from anxiety.

 Every single time we pray about an issue we do two things.
 First, we loudly declare that we NEED wisdom (James 1:5).
 Prayer is admitting to ourselves and God that we don’t know everything there is to know and that we cannot make life work with our own idiotic efforts to control events and people.
 Secondly, we go directly to the source of wisdom, knowledge and power to get the help we need to manage life (Proverbs 1:7, Proverbs 2:6, Proverbs 3:19).